-Improving how we prescribe medication in Lincolnshire has been identified as an area of focus for the Lincolnshire Health and Care Collaborative.
+Improving how we prescribe medication in Lincolnshire has been identified as an area of focus.

-The collaborative brings together GPs, hospitals, community, mental health and learning disability services, alongside social care and the voluntary and community sector to improve the quality of care patients receive.
+Our collaborative working brings together GPs, hospitals, community, mental health and learning disability services, alongside social care and the voluntary and community sector to improve the quality of care patients receive.

 It ensures services are working together in close partnership, to make best use of resources and joining up to improve patient experience.